Lost in translation: Exposing hidden compiler optimization opportunities

 The comparison of performance figures achieved after each optimizing transformation gives a direct insight into that transformation's effectiveness, relative both to preceding and subsequent optimizations, and to the ``best optimization level'' baseline.
 Our experiments demonstrate that for many compute kernels the best overall performance is achieved at an intermediate step of the optimization process, indicating that certain transformations applied at later optimization stages are in fact counter-productive.

-The number of cases where an intermediate optimization configuration leads to a substantially better performance than the reference ``best'' optimization level -O3 is significant: 21 out of 42 benchmarks on the i5-6300U platform, and 20 out of 42 benchmarks on the ARM Cortex-A53 core achieve a performance gain of at least 3\%, and in some cases up to 71\% wrt.\ using optimization level -O3.
+The number of cases where an intermediate optimization configuration leads to a substantially better performance than the reference ``best'' optimization level -O3 is significant: 21 out of 42 benchmarks on the i5-6300U platform, and 20 out of 42 benchmarks on the Arm Cortex-A53 core achieve a performance gain of at least 3\%, and in some cases up to 71\% wrt.\ using optimization level -O3.
 For these benchmarks, simply stopping the optimization process at the appropriate intermediate stage provides a directly exploitable gain.

 The analysis of performance degradations between consecutive transformations provides a means of improving the overall quality of the optimizations constituting the -O3 level.
-Such degradations are a direct indication of incorrect or inadequate transformation behavior, unless the degradation is transitory and enables subsequent, highly effective optimizations.
+Each such degradation may be an artefact of a pass which opens up opportunities for subsequent optimizations.
+In that case the degradation should be reversed by a later transformation.
+However, when the degradation is not recovered later in the optimization process, it becomes a direct indication of an inadequate transformation behavior.
+Additionally, if the performance before degradation is better than when using the reference -O3 optimization level, it indicates a missed improvement opportunity.